deephaven/examples/cryptocurrency/README.md

 # Cryptocurrency

-The script will pull live and historical data for specified cryptocurencies from the [CoinGecko](https://www.coingecko.com/) website into the Deephaven Community Core IDE.
+The script will pull live and historical data for specified cryptocurencies from the [CoinGecko](https://www.coingecko.com/) website into [Deephaven Community Core](****link***).

 ## Variables
 - **timeToWatch:** Integer number of minutes to run the script.
 - **secondsToSleep:** Integer number of seconds between data pulls.
 Note that too frequent of requests will generate an HTTP status '429 Too Many Requests'.
-It is recommended that this number does not exceed 10 or higher.
+It is recommended that this number is 10 or higher.
 - **getHistory:** Boolean value,
-   -  `false` if one wants only live data.
+   -  `false` for only live data.
-   -  `true` if one wants live and historical data.
+   -  `true` for live and historical data.
 - **daysHistory:** Integer number of days to collect history.
 Data has automatic granularity.
    - Minutely data will be used for a duration within 1 day.
    - Hourly data will be used for a duration between 1 day and 90 days.